John-Nagle/ttyloopdriver/NOTES.md

 about 25ns, and after the first few, they're small.
 Maybe a ferrite bead?

 Top green LED (TxD) is not lighting up.
+(Was unsoldered pin;
+fixed.
+Not a design problem.)

 Notes: